The Bulgarian Legal System and Legal Research

 2. Sources of Law

-A typical representative of the Romano – Germanic legal family, the Bulgarian legal system recognizes the Acts of Parliament as a main source of law.
+A typical representative of the Romano-Germanic legal family, the Bulgarian legal system recognizes the Acts of Parliament as a main source of law.
 The Bulgarian jurisprudence does not regard the judicial precedent as a source of law.
-Nevertheless, apart from the direct sources, the legal doctrine also refers to the so-called indirect sources (or “subsidiary” sources) of law such as: case law (the practice of the courts), the legal doctrine, the legal customs, moral rules, and equity (“justice”).
-In addition, two types of decisions of the Constitutional Court (refer to 2.3. below) are clearly a source of law (but they cannot be regarded as case law).
-In terms of direct sources of law, which include also acquis communautaire, Bulgarian legal system is based on a strictly defined hierarchy of the sources of law as follows below:
+Nevertheless, apart from the direct sources, the legal doctrine also refers to the so-called indirect sources (or “subsidiary” sources) of law such as case law (the practice of the courts), the legal doctrine, the legal customs, moral rules, and equity (“justice”).
+In addition, two types of decisions of the Constitutional Court (refer to 2.3. below) are a source of law (but they cannot be regarded as case law).
+In terms of direct sources of law, which also include acquis communautaire, the Bulgarian legal system is based on a strictly defined hierarchy of the sources of law as follows below:

 2.1.
 EU Law

-EU Law is a separate and independent legal order which constantly interacts with the national legislations of the member states.
-Some authors even consider it as unique system of legal norms, since it possesses some specific features which characterize EU Law as supranational legal order.
+EU Law is a separate and independent legal order which constantly interacts with the national legislation of the member states.
+Some authors even consider it a unique system of legal norms, since it possesses some specific features which characterize EU Law as a supranational legal order.
 The main characteristics of EU Law are the following: a) its supremacy over the internal legal provisions of the legislation of the member states (including their Constitutional provisions) which contradict it; b) its direct effect, e. g.
-EU regulations directly embeds legal rights and liabilities for its addressees and therefore the national parliaments of the EU countries do not have to go through legal procedure for ratification of EU regulations.
-In view of the above, it should be stated herein that EU Law has paramount importance in terms of depicting the hierarchy of the sources of Bulgarian law (see also two very important decisions of ECJ: Van Gend en Loos decision from February 5th 1963 and the Costa vs. Enel form July 15th 1964).
+EU regulations directly embed legal rights and liabilities for its addressees and therefore the national parliaments of the EU countries do not have to go through legal procedure for ratification of EU regulations.
+Because of the above, it should be stated herein that EU Law has paramount importance in terms of depicting the hierarchy of the sources of Bulgarian law (see also two very important decisions of ECJ: Van Gend en Loos decision from February 5th, 1963, and the Costa vs. Enel from July 15th, 1964).

 2.2.
 The Constitution

-The Bulgarian Constitution, effective as from July 12, 1991, is supreme internal legislative act.
-The Constitution provides for the basic rights of the citizens as well as it stipulates the form of the state government and structure, functions and collaboration between the branches of government, etc.[1]
+The Bulgarian Constitution, effective as of July 13, 1991, is a supreme internal legislative act.
+The Constitution provides for the basic rights of the citizens as well as stipulates the form of the state government and structure, functions, and collaboration between the branches of government, etc.[1]

-Amendments to the Constitution may be adopted through a majority of three quarters of the National Assembly (the single-chamber Parliament); some of the major constitutional provisions may only be amended by a Grand National Assembly (refer to 4.1. below).
-The Constitution has been amended five times so far, never by a Grand National Assembly.
+Amendments to the Constitution may be adopted through a majority of three-quarters of the National Assembly (the single-chamber Parliament); some of the major constitutional provisions may only be amended by a Grand National Assembly (refer to 4.1. below).
+The Constitution has been amended six times so far, never by a Grand National Assembly.

 2.3.
 Decisions of the Constitutional Court